 The History of JAMCO’s Aircraft Maintenance Business

 Founded as C. Itoh Aircraft Maintenance and Engineering Co., Ltd., in 1955, JAMCO has been continuously engaged in the maintenance and modification of aircraft up to the present, and its Aircraft Maintenance Center that has inherited this legacy.

 JAMCO’s maintenance network works closely with aviation centers across Japan

 JAMCO’s maintenance facilities are based near major domestic airports.

-In Mitaka, Narita, and Haneda, it conducts repairs and overhauls of aircraft accessories and equipment.
+In Narita, Haneda and Higashimatsuyama, it conducts repairs and overhauls of aircraft accessories and equipment.